 All prison correspondences must go through the requestor's legal representative or the public defenders office.

 Motor Vehicle Collision Reports (Traffic Accident)

-Motor Vehicle Accident reports $0.50 for the first page and $0.25 for each additional page.
+Most Motor Vehicle Collision (MVC) reports are available 7 days after the accident.
+The cost of a copy of an MVC report is $0.50 for the first page, and $0.25 for each additional page.

 To prevent unwarranted invasion of personal privacy in accordance with the UIPA of the HRS Chapter 92F-13, all report copies released to individuals will have personal information such as home address, social security numbers, date of birth and telephone numbers redacted (blacked out).

 The Honolulu Police Department does not provide clearance letters or criminal abstracts for individuals.
 For an official summary of your arrest record, please contact the Hawaii Criminal Justice Data Center, Kekuanao'a Building (corner of S. King Street and Punchbowl Street), 465 S. King Street Room #102, Honolulu, Hawaii 96813, or call (808) 587-3279.

 Call 529-3283 or 723-3270 for questions regarding lost and found property.
 (Evidence Room).

 For more information contact the Records and Identification Division at (808)723-3258.